quenchaman/antaeus/README.md

 * Solution: After fetching the unpaid invoices we can mark them as 'sent for processing' in a transaction with the fetching itself.
 That way, the next transaction would find the DB in a state where the invoices are not 'pending'(not paid)
 Of course, the DB becomes a huge bottleneck, but in the fintech world it is better to be safe than sorry :)
 Some DBs provide row level locking, so we could definitely improve the performance.
 ---
+* Problem: Should we fire-and-forget the REST call to charge invoices or wait it out?
+* Answer: From the perspective of the client of our service, it is better to return immediately and then give another endpoint to poll for the status of the charged invoices or just use GET /invoices for all of them and do some filtering.
+---
 ---